mesur-io/ntru-key-encapsulation/draft-fluhrer-cfrg-ntru.md

 When NTRU 'inverse a polynomial' X, it finds a polynomial Y such that polynomial_multiply(X, Y) gives the polynomial (1, 0, 0, 0, ..., 0).

-Here, give the algorithm to invert a polynomial.

 ## Computing a Polynomial Modulo (x^n-1)/(x-1)

 At one point, we need to take a polynomial modulo x^(n-1)+x^(n-2)+...+1 = (x^n-1)/(x-1).